openequella/openequella.github.io/equella-tools/ping-utility.md

 8. Running the report with ping.type as 'attachments' can give a false positive on inactive CAL/CLA item.

 **V1.4**
 * Added a direct single query mode to support SQL Server 2008.
-Provides the ability to run on Equella installs with multiple institutions and filter by an institution.
+Provides the ability to run on openEQUELLA installs with multiple institutions and filter by an institution.

 Release notes: